Digital Privacy Under Attack: Challenges and Enablers: Attacks on Anonymous Data

-\begin{description} \item[Social networks] The combo of personal information within multiple social networks is usually referred to as \textit{online social footprint}~\cite{malhotra2012studying}.
-Several researchers have focused on the social network matching exploiting these combinations.
-Due to the limitations of getting overlapping datasets and heavy calculations, ``pseudonyms'' have been used to match profiles across multiple \emph{online social networks} (OSNs)~\cite{bilge2009all}.
-The automated identity theft attacks were discussed, in which a novel scoring system with a threshold created to determine whether two specific accounts correspond to the same user.
-After that, \citet{shen2014defending} presented the first countermeasure against user identity linkage attacks, developing a novel greedy algorithm to prevent identities from being linked on different OSNs.
+\begin{description} \item[Social networks] The combination of personal information across multiple social networks is usually referred to as \textit{online social footprint}~\cite{malhotra2012studying}.
+Many researchers have focused efforts on social network matching using these combinations.
+In response to the challenge of users using personal information across different \emph{Online Social Networks} (OSNs), \citet{peled2016matching} have developed a sophisticated machine learning-based approach to accurately match user profiles across multiple platforms.
+In addition, automated identity theft attacks were addressed by \citet{bilge2009all}, which introduced a novel scoring system with a threshold to determine whether two specific accounts belong to the same user.
+After that, \citet{shen2014defending} presented the first countermeasure against user identity association attacks, by developing a novel greedy algorithm to prevent identities on different OSNs from being linked.